You can translate everything that WooCommerce offers,

 - Automatic inventory and product attributes synchronization

-1. Required Plugins
+Required Plugins And Setup

 To use WooCommerce Multilingual, you need to have the following plugins installed and activated:

-- WPML 3.1.5 or above
+- WPML 3.4 or above

 - WPML String Translation 2.0 or above

-- WPML Translation Management 1.9 or above
+- WPML Translation Management 2.2 or above

 - WPML Media Translation 2.1 or above

-- WooCommerce Multilingual 3.3 or above
+- WooCommerce 2.1 or later

 Setting Up the Store Pages

 You need to have the standard WooCommerce pages appearing in all languages in your site.
 WooCommerce Multilingual will do this automatically for you.
-Go to WPML-> WooCommerce Multilingual.
-You will see a message telling you that the store pages don’t exist, offering to create them.
+This is also handled in the Setup Wizard.
+To do this manually, go to WooCommerce -> WooCommerce Multilingual and click the Status tab.

 WooCommerce Multilingual will create these pages with the available translated page titles.
 You can always change the page titles in different languages later.
 On this page, you will also see warnings about missing translation for taxonomy terms.
 If you are using taxonomy for product variations or to organize products into categories and tags, it’s a very good idea to have all taxonomy translated.

-3. Translating Product Categories, Tags and Attributes
+Translating Product Categories, Tags, Attributes and Custom Taxonomies

-Don’t worry about translating them just yet.
-Hint: product categories, tags and attributes are all stored as WordPress taxonomy.
+Don’t worry about translating categories, tags and attributes just yet.
+Hint: product categories, tags and attributes are all stored as WordPress taxonomies.
 WooCommerce Multilingual includes a convenient interface for translating taxonomy terms.
-Go to WPML-> WooCommerce Multilingual.
+Go to WooCommerce -> WooCommerce Multilingual.
 This time, look at the other tabs on the screen.
 You will see a tab for each of the taxonomy that belongs to your store.

-Now that your product taxonomy is translated, it’s time to translate the products themselves.
+Now that your product taxonomies are translated, it’s time to translate the products.
 First, create the products in WooCommerce in either the default language or one of the secondary languages.
 Don’t worry about translating them just yet.
 Create products normally, as you do with WooCommerce.
 You can create standard products, variable products, downloadable products and anything else that WooCommerce has to offer.

+You can translate your Product’s information using the Product translation editor that you are taken to.
 You can translate products from the language that they were created in into all the other languages defined in your site.

 Translating Product Variations

 WooCommerce Multilingual automatically creates and synchronizes product variations in all languages.
 After you create a variation in the default language, save the product (in the default language).
 WooCommerce Multilingual will immediately create the same variations for all translations of the product.

 Translating Image Texts

 Similarly to variations, WooCommerce Multilingual automatically synchronizes all images between product translations.
-This include the featured image, image gallery and all variation images.
+This includes the featured image, image gallery and all variation images.
 After you upload or select different images for the product in the default language, save it.
 All translations of that product will get the same images.